NativeScript/nativescript-app-templates/packages/template-enterprise-auth-ng/tools/kinvey/kinvey-setup.md

-NOTE: This guide assumes that you have a working version of the Enterprise Login NativeScript app set up locally.
+NOTE: This guide assumes that you have a working version of the Enterprise Auth NativeScript app set up locally.

 ### Modify the app to use your Kinvey project